dustinpfister/blog_posts/_posts/express-app-use.md

 layout: post
 categories: express
 id: 210
-updated: 2019-04-27 11:13:20
+updated: 2019-04-27 11:18:29
-version: 1.5
+version: 1.6
 ---

 When making an [express.js](https://expressjs.com/) application one of the most important methods in the app object is the app.use method.
-This method is important for making use of middle ware modules, as well making your own middle ware methods.
+This method is important for making use of middleware modules, as well making your own middle ware methods.
+I will not be getting into middleware in depth here though but I have a post that is a good starting point for [express middleware](/2018/06/25/express-middleware/).
+There is also the [app.all](/2018/06/05/express-all/) method that does work in a similar way to that of app.use, but they are not the same thing.

 <!-- more -->

 ## What to know

-This is a post on a certain methods in an instance of an [app object](/2018/06/15/express-app-object/) in the node.js powered framework know as express.
+This is a post on a certain methods in an instance of an [app object](/2018/06/15/express-app-object/) in the node.js powered framework known as expressjs.
 It is not a getting started post on express.js, javaScript, node.js or any additional skill required before hand.
 If you are new to express you might want to start at my [express.js mega post](/2018/06/12/express/), or my post on [getting started with express](/2018/05/21/express-getting-started/).

 ## 2 - An example of a custom middle ware using app.use